JohnGrime/OpenCVStarterKit/README.md

 	john$ g++ -I/usr/local/include/opencv4 -lopencv_core -lopencv_highgui -lopencv_imgproc -lopencv_imgcodecs -lopencv_videoio -lopencv_calib3d -lopencv_features2d -lopencv_xfeatures2d -std=c++11 -Wall -Wextra -pedantic -O2 Example.cpp

-This is obviously a little verbose.
-Nontheless, running the resultant `a.out` file should give you the same user guide as the Python script:
+Note: We don't need to use our Python virtual environment (via `workon cv`) to compile and run the C++ example.
+Running the resultant `a.out` file should give you the same user guide as the Python script:

 	john$ ./a.out